thephpleague/url/4.0/services/scheme-registration.md

 - ws, wss
 - telnet, wais

-But sometimes you may want to extend or restrict the schemes used by the library.
-To do so the library uses a scheme registration system to help you manage which schemes is allowed.
-The system est control by the `League\Url\Services\SchemeRegistry` class.
-This class is a immutable value object so any action that changes the registry state return a new registry.
-Using this class you:
+But sometimes you may want to extend, restrict or change the supported schemes used by the library.
+To do so the library uses a scheme registration system to help you manage the allowed schemes.
+The system is controlled through the use of the `League\Url\Services\SchemeRegistry` class.
+Once instantiated, this immutable value object can help you:

 extend the registry scheme list.